 The visual task is to find the functional relationship between P5, P6, and P7, if any exists.
-The key idea here is that not all independent parameters have to be visually represented as coordinates, but can be varied independently through an interactive graphical interface such as a dial or slider.
+The key idea here is that not all independent parameters have to be visually represented as coordinates, but can be varied independently through an interactive graphical interface such as a moving dial, Fig.11.

-At some arbitrary point in Fig.11 each scalar function has a unique value: e.g. P5 = 80, P6 = 120, and P7 = 220, Fig.11.
+At some arbitrary point in Fig.11 each scalar function has a unique value: e.g. P5 = 80, P6 = 120, and P7 = 220.
 Units are intentionally not shown.
 Obviously these values can change at adjacent points.
 This is our idea of a gradient.
 Although it is not possible to see all possible values for all three functions in the same region, it is possible to see an isosurface for each function as a separate shaded surface that intersect at a common but arbitrary point.
-If the observer can interactively change the isosurface value in Fig.11 and instantaneously observe the corresponding change in shape, then a gradient near this point could be determined for each function, but only in that immediate region.
-For example if the scalar property were fluid pressure it would be possible to envision the direction of flow.
+If the observer can interactively change the isosurface value in Fig.11 and instantaneously observe the corresponding change in shape of the intersecting isosurface, then a gradient near this point could be determined for each function, but only in that immediate region.
+For example, if the scalar property were fluid pressure it would be possible to envision the flow direction.